-While leasing is convenient for many people, if you have trouble making your payments your leased car might get repossessed.
+Leasing is convenient for many people.
+But if you have trouble making your payments, your leased car might get repossessed.
 As with repossession of an owned car, car lease repossession is an expensive and financially damaging process.
 But there are actions you can take to prevent it from being repossessed — or at least ease some of the consequences.

 If the car you are leasing is about to be repossessed, there are some steps you can take to try to keep the vehicle.

 Many lease contracts let you “cure” your lease if you make missed payments and pay accrued fees.
 For example, if you’re paying $250 a month and missed the last two monthly payments, you could send $750 — plus late fees — to the leasing company to cover your monthly payment and make up for the previous two to put you back in good standing.

 In some states, you may be able to “redeem” a leased vehicle after repossession.
 Your lender should send you a notice outlining the steps you must take and how much you will have to pay to redeem your vehicle before it is sold at auction.

 If you reach out to your leasing company, it might be willing to work with you to help you keep the car.
 This could include letting you defer payments or adjusting the terms of your contract to make the lease more affordable.

 A leasing company is not required to make any adjustments to your contract.
 Their willingness to help will depend on which company you have leased through, your previous payment history and whether you have notified them of financial difficulty.

 If you give up your car voluntarily, the leasing company will likely charge fewer fees than it would if it had to send someone to tow it.
 While you will still lose the car, voluntary repossession may save you money and help you recover more quickly.
 Not every lender will repossess your car, however.
 If the lender refuses, keep making payments and contacting the lender until it acts on the repossession.